chengxianga2008/laravel-custom-fields/README.md

 `description` :  The description of your field.
 Useful for providing more context to user filling out fields.
 `type` :  The type of field you're creating.
 Available types are outlined in the next section.
 `required` :  A boolean representing whether a field is required or not.
-`answers` : An array of acceptable values for fields that have user-selection.
+`options` : An array of acceptable values for fields that have user-selection.

 ### Creating field responses